Determining The Ampacity or Amperage Rating at Your Main Electrical Panel, Fuse Box, or Breaker Box

 Located above the two rows of installed circuit breakers will be the main circuit breaker that regulates the power to the whole panel.
 In unusual circumstances, the main circuit breaker might be mounted at the bottom of the service panel.

 This main breaker determines just how much power is readily available to your entire residence.
-It is a double-pole breaker, attached to both 120-volt service wires to power both warm bus bars diminishing via the panel.
+It is a double pole breaker, which can look like a couple of breakers stacked together with a single switch, attached to both 120-volt service wires to power both of the warm bus bar circuits via the main breaker panel.
 Turning this main breaker to the OFF placement shuts off power to the whole residence and also all the branch circuits.
 The amp score on this main breaker identifies your electrical service dimension.

 If You Have a Fuse Panel.